News

 Myoclonus is sudden muscle movement, like a twitch or jerk, that you can’t control.
 Learn more about its types, symptoms, causes, diagnosis, and treatment at WebMD.

 Myoclonus is a rapid, involuntary muscle jerk.
-Examples of myoclonus in healthy individuals include the twitching of an arm or leg when someone is falling asleep, hiccups, and a sudden jerk or twitch ...
+Examples of myoclonus in healthy individuals include the twitching of an arm or leg when someone is falling asleep, hiccups, and sudden muscle jerks or ...